BEFORE AND AFTER SCHOOL PROGRAMS 2020-21

 Do you provide transportation?

 No. We do not provide any transportation.
 It is the parent’s responsibility to transport a child to and from our program.
-This means that parents (or an appointed adult) MUST accompany the child into the building to sign their child in and out.
+This means that parents (or an appointed adult) MUST accompany the child to the doors to sign their child in and out.
 Under no circumstances may children enter or leave our program without a parent or authorized adult.

 How much does it cost?

-(note that these rates are only reflective of the Before and After School Program at Sandy Knoll Elementary School)
+(note that these rates are only reflective of the Before and After School Program at Sandy Knoll Elementary School and Superior Hills Elementary School)

 A non-refundable enrollment fee of $10/family will be charged annually and is due upon receipt of the enrollment package.